Tom Bischof

-Tom Bischof (born 28 June 2005) is a German professional footballer who plays as a midfielder for Bundesliga club Bayern Munich and the Germany national team.
+Tom Bischof (/de/; born 28 June 2005) is a German professional footballer who plays as a midfielder or full-back for club Bayern Munich and the Germany national team.

 Club career

+TSG Hoffenheim

-Bischof joined TSG Hoffenheim academy in 2015, and made his professional debut for the senior team in the Bundesliga on 19 March 2022 in the 3–0 away loss against Hertha BSC.
+Bischof joined TSG Hoffenheim academy from TSV Amorbach in 2015, and made his professional debut for the senior team in the Bundesliga on 19 March 2022 in the 3–0 away loss against Hertha BSC at 16 years and 264 days of age, becoming Hoffenheim's youngest ever player.
+On 23 November 2024, he would net his first professional goal in a 4–3 victory over RB Leipzig in the Bundesliga, scoring from a free-kick.

-On 21 January 2025, Bischof agreed to join Bayern Munich after the 2024–25 season ended when his contract with TSG Hoffenheim expires, signing a four-year contract through June 2029 once he became a free agent.
+On 21 January 2025, Bischof agreed to join Bayern Munich after the 2024–25 season, letting his contract at TSG Hoffenheim expire, signing a four-year contract through June 2029.
 On 30 January, Bischof scored his first ever goal in European competitions, in Hoffenheim's 4–3 victory over Anderlecht in the 2024–25 UEFA Europa League league phase, also assisting.

-On 24 June 2025, Bischof made his debut for Bayern Munich on 24 June 2025, starting against Benfica during the 2025 FIFA Club World Cup.
+He ended his final Bundesliga season at Hoffenheim with 5 goals and 2 assists.
+Eventually, Bayern would pay a low six-digit fee to Hoffenheim to already secure his services at the Club World Cup.